SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

-## Theoretical estimation of antibody (VHH) effect
-In this section, we want to see whether our fusion protein-antibody complex could theoretically function well.
-To do this, we decide to compare the structure of antibody in complex with its original structure.

-Overall, there are 3 steps:

-- Protein structure prediction
-- Protein structure evaluation
-- Protein structure alignment
+# Visualization

+##Overview:
+We used online softwares to help us visualize the 3D protein structures and modeled their docking scenarios, and then we evaluated their stability by using some common parameters.
+This section aims to visually display the protein structure synthesized in this project and provide ideas or directions for future experiments or experimental teams

-### Part 1: Protein structure prediction
+### Part 1: General pattern
+- Background

+Our team designed DNA sequences for fusion protein-nanobody complex ourselves<!-- todo: from what -->
+and these newly designed protein's 3D structures are unknown.
+A protein's 3D structure determines its functionality, which, in our case, would be the nanobody's docking on the membrane and its binding to the antigen.
+<!-- todo: review -->

+####Protein structure prediction

 Based on the amino acid sequence of the protein, various algorithms can predict the protein's 3D structure.
 These algorithms use machine learning to learn from databases of known amino acid sequences and structures.

-#### Background

-Our team designed DNA sequences for four fusion proteins ourselves<!-- todo: from what -->
-and these newly designed protein's 3D structures are unknown.
-A protein's 3D structure determines its functionality, which, in our case, would be the antibody's docking on the membrane and its binding to the antigen.
-<!-- todo: review -->

 It would intuitively indicate whether the designs are feasible by checking their structures.

-#### Prediction service
+- Prediction service

-We use Robetta and AlphaFold to predict the structure of the four proteins we designed.
+We use Robetta and AlphaFold to predict the structure of the proteins we designed.

 Robetta[^Robetta] is an online public service to predict protein structure.
 It is based on the algorithms of Rosetta from the Rosetta Commons.